ChasaMiso/Tickets-bot/README.md

 ## WARNING
 The bot is still in earling development, its features aren`t fully done yet and there are more to come.

+## Changelog
+* Changed the blacklist system, it will now work for every server without additional configuration.

 ## Features

 * ❓ Ticket Channels